robertgshaw2-neuralmagic/nm-roboflow/README.md

 curl -L "https://universe.roboflow.com/ds/YZbicMV8Z4?key=WrbJD7E7Ky" > roboflow.zip; unzip roboflow.zip; rm roboflow.zip
 ```

-Visit `http://localhost:5543/docs` to see the routes exposed by the DeepSparse Server.
 The following uses the Python `request` package to send a raw image to the `yolov5-s-coco/predict/from_files` route.
 We can see that the response includes the bounding boxes, the classes, and the scores.